aaronbloomfield/pdr/labs/lab08/index.md

 **Your code must compile and run on the submission server, which is a 64-bit Linux machine!**

-There are three changes that will have to be made to compile your program (and this to the Makefile) depending on your own development platform:
+There are three changes that will have to be made to compile your program (and thus to the Makefile) depending on your own development platform:

 - You will have to determine whether to name your function `vecsum` instead of `_vecsum` (note the lack of underscore in the former) in vecsum.s (this file is described more below).
 In the final linking step, if you get a message such as, `main.cpp:(.text+0x12): undefined reference to 'vecsum'`, then you should change the name of the function.
 - Some systems will have to supply a command-line parameter to clang++; this can be put on the `CXX` or `CXXFLAGS` macro(s) line in your Makefile